CHAPEL BOOKS

 [Stones/Boys document] Marriage Settlement

 This is an 1845 settlement made previous to the marriage of William Boys Stones of Blackburn and Martha Boys of Pleasington.
 With the settlement come several legacy documents consequent on their deaths (1854 and 1897 respectively).
-The legacy documents are on paper, the marriage settlement covers 3 large parchment sheets.
-The little collection (ref 828/1) £25.00 post-free NB we have several other documents for the Stones and Boys families, almost all of which have come into stock piecemeal.
+The legacy documents are on paper, the marriage settlement covers 3 large parchment sheets and bears the signatures W Boys Stones and Martha Boys.
+The little collection (ref 828/1) £28.00 post-free NB we have several other documents for the Stones and Boys families, almost all of which have come into stock piecemeal.

 Not for export